 Security Deposit.
-At December 31, 2019 and 2018, the Company had a security deposit of \$6,000 for leased office space included in Prepaid Expenses and Other Current Assets.
+At December 31, 2021 and 2020, the Company had a security deposit of \$6,000 for leased office space included in Prepaid Expenses and Other Current Assets.

 Long-Lived Assets.
 The Company reviews all long-lived assets for impairment whenever events or circumstances indicate the carrying amount of such assets may not be recoverable.
 Recoverability of assets to be held or used is measured by comparison of the carrying value of the asset to the future undiscounted net cash flows expected to be generated by the asset.
 If such asset is considered to be impaired, the impairment recognized is measured by the amount by which the carrying value of the asset exceeds the discounted future cash flows expected to be generated by the asset.
+There were no impairments of long-lived assets at December 31, 2021 or 2020.